vfraga/custom_audit_logger/README.md

 appender.CUSTOM_AUDIT_LOGFILE.filter.threshold.type = ThresholdFilter
 appender.CUSTOM_AUDIT_LOGFILE.filter.threshold.level = INFO
 ```

+* _The policies for this appender rotate the log file every 10 MB and every day.
+You can adjust this to your liking, see [6]._
+* _You can adjust the log pattern (called pattern converters) to your liking, see [7]._

 2. Create a Log4J2 Logger [5] named `CUSTOM_AUDIT_LOG` mapped to the `org.sample.custom.audit.logger.CustomAuditLogger` class, set the appender reference to `CUSTOM_AUDIT_LOGFILE`, and add it to the existing `loggers` variable:

 ```properties